 Students will select from the following concentrations:

-- Administrators - Healthcare related administrator interested in creating culturally competent practice surround patients, colleagues, and employees.
+- Administrators - Health care related administrator interested in creating culturally competent practice surrounding patients, colleagues, and employees.

 - Community- For any community members with a focus on caregiving, health plan and health financial literacy